 About Morning Shade Farm And Berry Nursery

-Blueberries fresh picked for you and air-blown clean in 2 gallon zip lock bags are 10 lbs (about 13 pints) regular priced $24 are on sale through July for $22 or for 300 lbs or more they are $20 per 10 lbs and for 1000 lbs or more they are $19.
+Blueberries fresh picked for you and air-blown clean in 2 gallon zip lock bags are 10 lbs (about 13 pints) for $24, or for 100 lbs or more $22 per 10 lbs, or for 300 lbs or more they are $20 per 10 lbs.
 Orders can be placed at www.morningshadefarm.com or by calling 503-651-2622 and leaving a message.
-Frozen blueberries are also available at the same price as the fresh ones.
+Frozen blueberries (sweet Duke) from early July harvest are also available at the same price as the fresh ones.

 Morning Shade Farm is located 7 miles south of Canby (30 miles south of Portland) at 8345 S. Barnards Rd in a peaceful country setting with some picnic tables and flush toilets.
 We minimize our use of chemicals, using only organic sprays directly on the berries and only when monitoring shows it is needed.
-We are completely solar powered and bee friendly.
+Our orchard fruit uses completely organic production but is not certified.
+We are solar powered and bee friendly.

 We have containers available with a plastic bag insert, or you can bring your own containers.
 Cash or check are best, but we can process debit or credit cards with 2 percent processing cost.
 Don't forget to bring a water bottle.
 Sorry no dogs allowed.